had0j/io_qp2_rule_eng/readme.md

 The chance for garbage holes to continue.
 The higher this value, the more likely each line's hole is different

-TETR.IO's garbage messiness system is decided by two numbers:
-“every line in the same attack has an X% chance to reroll the position”, “different attacks have a Y% chance to reroll the position”
+TETR.IO's garbage messiness system is decided by two numbers: unconsecutive hole column change rate: “every row of the same segment has an X% chance to reroll the position” ((translation note: known as "change during attack" in TETR.IO)) consecutive hole column change rate: “different segments have a Y% chance to reroll the position” ((translation note: known as "change on attack" in TETR.IO))

 In TL X=0, Y=100%, which means the garbage lines in the same attack are almost always on different columns (unchanged if rerolled on the same position, 10%)
 But in qp2 these two numbers aren't as extreme, meaning you'll feel the position of garbage holes aren't that related to the attacks in queue.

-In qp2, by default Y=2.5*X, which means between received garbage attacks there's a higher chance (2.5 times) to be on a different column
+In qp2, usually Y=2.5*X, which means between received garbage attacks there's a higher chance (2.5 times) to be on a different column (when over 100% the effect is the same as 100% but overflows)

 The `garbage messiness` in this page is exactly this X, which can be affected by various factors